serverless/serverless/docs/providers/aws/guide/layers.md

   layerOne:
     path: layerOne
     package:
-      exclude:
+      patterns:
-        - layerSourceTarball.tar.gz
+        - '!layerSourceTarball.tar.gz'
 ```

-Keep in mind that all `include` and `exclude` patterns (even when inherited from the service config) are resolved against the layer's `path` and not the service `path`.
+Keep in mind that all patterns (even when inherited from the service config) are resolved against the layer's `path` and not the service `path`.

 You can also specify a prebuilt archive to create your layer.
 When you do this, you do not need to specify the `path` element of your layer.